Barthelemy/Jira-Webhook-Listener/README.md

 2. Click "Create a WebHook"
 3. Give it a name.
 4. Add a URL : `http://my.server.com/path/to/JWL/index.php?template=<template_name>`
 5. Specify which type of events should trigger the call to the webhook.
+Feel free to let it blank and to add an event in a workflow.
 6. Do not exclude the body.
 7. Save